AltspaceVR/AltspaceSDK-wiki/MultiLoader.md

     * cb {function} - called when all files finished loading

 * getCached( cacheKey ) - Retrieve the cached object.
 Returns null if the item does not exist.
-    * cacheKey {string} - id for the object, passes as parameter when it was initially loaded.
+    * cacheKey {string} - object id, passes as parameter when it was initially loaded.

 **Example**